atzori/sebd2024/registration/index.md

 This will be possible for public employees that fill in and sign the [VAT exemption module](./vat-exemption.docx).
 This must be sent by email to: Mrs. Concetta De Paola (ICT-SUD) at *concetta.depaola@cc-ict-sud.it*

-Others (non public employees) will need to include VAT (22%) in the payment (e.g., for authors: €100+22% = €122) and will receive an invoice including VAT.
+Others (non public employees) will need to include VAT (22%) in the payment (e.g., for authors: €100+22% = €122 total payment) and will receive an invoice including VAT.

 For further assistant you can contact Mrs. Concetta De Paola (ICT-SUD) at the email address above.